 Nick graduated from the University of Birmingham in 2005 with a PhD in Biomechanics.
-He subsequently joined Northumbria University where he is now an Associate Professor of Musculoskeletal Health and Rehabilitation, and Director of Postgraduate Research for the Faculty of Health and Life Sciences.
+He subsequently joined Northumbria University where he is now Professor of Aerospace Medicine and Rehabilitation, and Director of Postgraduate Research for the Faculty of Health and Life Sciences.

 Nick works with a range of collaborators from around the world in research relating to aspects of musculoskeletal dysfunction.
 Most notably, he has worked closely with the European Space Agency (ESA) since 2009 due to the relevance of deep spinal muscle deconditioning to astronaut rehabilitation.
 As a result of this collaboration, Nick has acted as an advisor to ESA in relation to exercise after spaceflight.